sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
+- Apr.
+2024 AI lab has been awarded a research grant from NRF for 3 years (Outstanding Young Researcher-우수신진연구)!
 - Feb.
 2024 Two papers (on Vision-Language Models) got accepted to **CVPR 2024**!
 Congrats Yong Hyun, Minkuk, Hyeonbae!
 - Feb.
 2024 Enki and Yong Hyun completed their MS program and joined as PhD students!
 Congrats!
 - Feb.
 2024 Oh Sung and Ka Young joined the lab as a MS student and combined MS-PhD students!
 Welcome!